Matthew-Riddell/ServerSide-CA2/README.md

 * Enhance the user interface with more dynamic design features.

 ## Credits
 This website was created by Matthew Riddell D00245674 as part of a project for Dundalk Institute of Technology, Dundalk Co.
 Louth Ireland.
-Special thanks to Sebastian Gates for their guidance and support.
+Special thanks to Sebastian Gates for his guidance and support.
 The space mission data was sourced from NASA.